rygel/fragments/README.md

 ### Todo
 - Expiring files
 - Categories and Tags
+- Save the access statistics of the Fragments into a DB

 ## Other Features
 - Supports obfuscation of email addresses via [flexmark-java](https://github.com/vsch/flexmark-java) (in the Markdown files) as well as directly via the default context.